dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/F-How_to_Front_End.md

 Modify the `<script>` section of the page to print a random fortune when the user clicks the button.

-Change the code inside the `function` block to pick a random number between 0 and 1 and then use it to load a message into the `<div>`.
+Change the button's function to pick a random number between 0 and 1 and then use it to load a message into the `<div>`.

 ```
+    // Set a listener function for the button click
+    document.getElementById('submitButton').onclick = function () {

+	// Get the current string in the text box
+	var input = document.getElementById('inputBox').value;

+	// Copy it to the response field
 	var r = Math.random();  // JS random number function has the same name as Java

 	if (r < .3333) {

-    // Use document.getElementById to load a message into the div
+	    document.getElementById("responseDiv").innerHTML = input + ", things are looking good!";

 	} else if (r < .6666) {

 	    // Use document.getElementById to load a different message into the div

 	} else {

 	    // Use document.getElementById to load a third message into the div

+	}
     }
 ```

 ## Send and Receive